Sorry I Missed You

 This review may contain spoilers.
 Read at your own discretion if you haven't finished the book yet.

-Three Kinds of Lonely
+Three Women, Three Kinds of Being Left

 Rating: 4.0/5 ⭐